uwcartlab/webmapping_final_group/README.md

 Scenario #1:

 When Mike arrives at the website, he sees a map centered on Chicago with a control panel to the left.
 Areas of Chicago are separated by neighborhood, so he **pans** and **zooms** around the area exploring different areas and clicking to **identify** neighborhood names.
 He uses the **search** feature to find a few neighborhoods he has already **identified** in research.
 He looks to the left panel and sees optional demographic data that can **reexpress** the main map.
+The vibrant colors of the different neighborhoods focus his attention on different areas.
 There is an optional **overlay** that allows him to select the time when data was collected.
 Tables are visible at the bottom of the screen as a simpler way to **compare** and **identify** **outlier** neighborhoods.
 The map and tables can be **filtered** to directly compare target neighborhoods.
 In the end his **goal** of **identifying** the best neighborhoods to live in should be accomplished.

 Scenario #2:

+When Mike arrives at the website he is again greeted with the large map of Chicago and all the different neighborhoods.
+He immediately looks to the control panel on the left side and uses the **overlay** to **retrieve** different tourist options such as restaurants, points of interest and hotels.
+The places **resymbolize** the map and large **clusters** are easy to view.
+By clicking on the place symbols, they can be **identified** and more information appears.
+He **pans** and **zooms** around the map of Chicago and **identifies** locations in neighborhoods that he is interested in.
+In the end he accomplishes his **goal** and plans a tour of Chicago for his family.

 **Requirements Document:**